All Episodes

 And he's not alone.

-Many people in his party and many people leftist movement believe this country has been artificially and unfairly and unjustly a superpower to rich, too powerful, to whatever, and we need to be cut down to size, and it's it's his view that this superpower status and all this prosperity was achieved on the backs of pick your favorite minority.
+And it's his view that this superpower status and all this prosperity was achieved on the backs of pick your favorite minority.

 And it's time now to pay back.

-He's never gonna admit that.
+He's never going to admit that.

-But it's there for everybody to conclude if you just listen, and if you just learn what liberalism is.
+But it's there for everybody to conclude if you just listen and if you just learn what liberalism is.

 And by the way, the reason I keep pounding this is because I think the solution to this is found in understanding this.